Mechanical clock suspension spring

 If no stamp try to convert

-With no pendulum length stamped into the movement some added steps are involved.
-The numbers on the back plate will cross reference to the pendulum length required.
+When there is no stamp with the CM on the movement, there are some additional steps that need to happen.
+You will need to cross reference The numbers on the back plate to the pendulum length that you need.
 The first step is to identify the manufacturer of the clock movement by using the movement numbers.

-The movement numbers indicate who actually manufactured the movement.
-Various clock retailers may have have their name stamped onto it, but the numbers are always true to the manufacturer.
+The movement numbers indicate who the actually manufacturer is of the movement.
+Various clock retailers may have a stamp of their name on it, but the numbers are always true to the manufacturer.

 Converting numbers to CM length